Omar-Tarawneh/reading-notes/README.md

 _The opposite of **Growth Mindset** is **Fixed Mindset**_

- _Fixed Mindset_ is thinking that talent and Intelegince will give you the success without making any effort.
+ _Fixed Mindset_ is thinking that talent and Intelegince will give you the success without making any effort. you can learn more about in this link [Growth Mindset](https://canvas.instructure.com/courses/2471930/discussion_topics/10337144?module_item_id=40208712)

  ## what I learn for Today 13 December
  1.Markdown language